beyond-all-reason/recoil-rapid-syncer/README.md

-# Spring RTS Rapid syncer
+# Recoil RTS Rapid syncer

-A small stateless utility that can mirror content of a Spring RTS [Rapid](https://springrts.com/wiki/Rapid) repository to some other hosting.
+A small stateless utility that can mirror content of a Recoil RTS [Rapid](https://springrts.com/wiki/Rapid) repository to some other hosting.

 Currently it supports [Bunny Edge Storage](https://bunny.net/edge-storage/) as a